jia1217/ParallelProgammingLabs/docs/Labs/FFT.md

 <img src="./imgs/FFT_structure.png" width="600"/>

-Hence, to do FFT, we have to do the following steps:
+Hence, to perform FFT, we have to take the following steps:

 1. Resort the data, bit reverse.
 2. Calculate $W_N^0\to W_N^{\frac{N}{2}-1}$.